cds-snc/cra-claim-tax-benefits/README.md

 [Cypress](https://www.cypress.io/) is what we use to write our end-to-end tests.
 It can run in a browser or in headless mode (ie, on the command line) to step through one or more flows.
 By running our end-to-end tests frequently, we are making sure sure that new changes to the code don't existing user journies.

+### Using SonarQube

+[SonarQube](https://www.sonarqube.org/) is an open-source platform developed by SonarSource for continuous inspection of code quality to perform automatic reviews with static analysis of code to detect bugs, code smells, and security vulnerabilities on 20+ programming languages.
+SonarQube is also used to track test coverage percentage and other value-added metrics.

+#### Run a SonarQube analysis

+SonarQube can be executed in two main ways: when pushing to GitHub remote repository, which will trigger a new GitHub Actions execution.
+The second way to trigger a SonarQube analysis is to invoke the `sonar-scanner` command locally.
+Install Sonar Scanner using the following procedure: https://brewinstall.org/Install-sonar-scanner-on-Mac-with-Brew/

+Configuration file for SonarQube is named `sonar-project.properties`, and is located at the root of the project.

 ## Using Docker

 ### [Install `docker`](https://docs.docker.com/install/)